thierrymgn/shape-of-you/README.md

 ## About

-Ce projet est une application web développée en Symfony.
-Elle inclut une architecture moderne avec des fonctionnalités interactives grâce à Webpack Encore et Docker.
+This project is a web application developed in Symfony.
+It features a modern architecture with interactive functionalities thanks to Webpack Encore and Docker.

 ---

-## Prérequis
+## Requirements

-Avant de commencer, assurez-vous que les outils suivants sont installés sur votre machine :
+Before you begin, make sure that the following tools are installed on your machine:

 - **PHP** (>= 8.1)
 - **Composer** (gestionnaire de dépendances PHP)